• Skip to primary navigation

 When we were there, it cost $5 for a shower, and they supplied the towels.
 The shower fee also included access to the swimming pool.

-Temperatures: You can find general temperature estimates for Yosemite Valley here, and more area-specific forecasts here. but keep in mind that if you’re hiking above the valley on a rock shelf that it will be significantly colder than in the valley.
+Temperatures: You can find general temperature estimates for Yosemite Valley here, and more area-specific forecasts here.
+Keep in mind that if you’re hiking above the valley on a rock shelf that it will be significantly colder than in the valley.

 Think 20-30°F colder— especially at night.